stevencombs/retrocombs.github.io/_posts/2016/2016-08-29-edward-tufte-sketchnote.md

   - art
 ---

 On Friday, August 26th, 2016 I had the opportunity to attend the [EDWARD TUFTE: PRESENTING DATA AND INFORMATION][1] one-day seminar at the Westin in Chicago, Illinois.
-The Edward Tufte site describes the session.

-> Fundamental design strategies for all information displays: sentences, tables, diagrams, maps, charts, images, video, data visualizations, and randomized displays for making graphical statistical inferences.
->
-> New ideas on spectatorship, consuming reports.
-How to assess the credibility of a presentation and its presenter, how to detect cherry-picking, how to reason about alternative explanations.
->
-> Standards of comparison for workaday and for cutting edge visualizations.
-How to identify excellent information architectures and use them as models and comparison sets for your own work and for the work of your contractors.
-Monitoring the designs of others.
->
-> The future of information displays: 4K, 6K, 8K video maps moving in time.
->
-> Practical examples are from everywhere: science, social science, music, business, finance, sports, art, medicine, architecture, NASA, government reports.
+I generated a sketchnote during the session as I will describe below.

 # Description
 I was excited to create a sketchnote for this session given that the presentation involves the display of data and information.
 My sketchnote would need a full open spread and I chose to rotate my Rhodia notebook 90º.
 I came prepared with my Staedtler color pens to highlight.